Photo/Story Gallery 2004

 The 107th Basic Recruit Class Reports for Training

 On January 26, 2004, in the middle of a thunderstorm, fifty-two men and women reported to the Florida Highway Patrol Training Academy to begin Basic Recruit Training as Class 107.
-Colonel Chris Knight introduced the trainees to the senior management of DHSMV and FHP and encouraged them to “stick it out and never give up on your dreams.”
+Colonel Chris Knight introduced the trainees to the senior management of FLHSMV and FHP and encouraged them to “stick it out and never give up on your dreams.”

 Pictured: Colonel Chris Knight welcomes the 107th Basic Recruit Class.